West Virginia's Boating Under the Influence (BUI) Laws and Penalties

 Read about the consequences of boating under the influence (BUI) in West Virginia.

 West Virginia law prohibits operating a motorboat, jet ski, or other motorized vessels while under the influence of drugs or alcohol.
-A person can be convicted of boating under the influence (BUI) for operating a watercraft while:
+A person can be convicted of boating under the influence for operating a watercraft while:

 In other words, you can get a BUI based on actual impairment or BAC.